sensu-plugins/sensu-plugins-docker/README.md

 ## Functionality
 This check supports docker versions >= 1.18.
 Check docker-engine API for more information

+The check-service.rb and check-service-logs.rb are only supported for docker when run in swarm mode

 ## Files
  * check-container.rb
+ * check-service.rb
  * check-container-logs.rb
+ * check-service-logs.rb
  * check-docker-container.rb
  * metrics-docker-container.rb
  * metrics-docker-stats.rb